 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

-Reference letters, research interests, previous graduate grade-point average, and other factors may be considered in making admission decisions.
+Reference letters, research interests, previous graduate grade-point average, and other factors may be considered in admission decisions.

 The Graduate College at the University of Iowa offers numerous career advancement opportunities and professional development programs for graduate students.
 Ongoing program offerings, news, and announcements can be found under Professional Development on the Graduate College website.